 I once had this wonderful "botequim" dish in a restaurant called Doce Delícia in Ipanema.
 Try it with Brazilian rice, farofa and mandioca frita.
 Or, with just rice and a poached egg.
 Simple and delicious.
 (This is my version of the recipe.)
 The photograph above is of a traditional picadinho (minus the corn) with rice, mandioca frita, farofa, and caldinho de feijão (soupy black beans), served with a very cold "chopinho" (draft beer).

-1 lb filet mignon cut by hand into small squares
+1 lb filet mignon chopped by hand into small squares

 1 onion, finely chopped